 Ana Paula Cordeiro makes books by hand, photographs with film, prints from lead type, and writes either sparingly or profusely on unbound folios, which she then proceeds to bind into volumes.
-Originally from Brazil, she lives in Manhattan and does all her work at The Center for Book Arts communal shop.
+In 2018 she co-organized the multi-media installation Introspective Collective, in 2019 she contributed a chapter to a book about bookmaking called Bookforms, and in 2020 she was awarded a grant from the Pollock-Krasner Foundation.
+Originally from Brazil, she lives in Inwood (Manhattan) and does all her work at The Center for Book Arts communal shop.
 Her artist books are collected privately and institutionally.

-Recently requested to produce a “100-words general statement”, came up with
+Requested to produce a “150-words general statement”, she came up with

-Incoherently and inconsistently I witness as we move on, leaving behind our all-but-linear narratives – the many books within books of our selves.
+Incoherently and inconsistently I witness as we move on, leaving behind all-but-linear narratives – the many books within books of our selves.
 The method of my artistic inquiry is in the making of books.
-The artistic inquiry itself is the making of books.”
+The artistic inquiry itself is the making of books.

 Interested in taking a look at her CV? .